wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 bad.
 I'm accepting the Bay area for what it is.
-[The best parts of a culture are also its worst](https://markmanson.net/prove-yourself){:target="_blank"}, so as flawed as the tech scene seems, there are many perks that come with it, and I'm actually appreciating those more now.
-And traveling the way I did before may feel like diminishing returns, but there are other ways I can still experience other places, like living there for longer periods of time to interact more with locals.
+[The best parts of a culture are also its worst](https://markmanson.net/prove-yourself){:target="_blank"}, so as flawed as the tech scene seems, there are many perks that come with it, and I'm appreciating those more now.
+And traveling the way I did before may feel like diminishing returns, but there are other ways I can experience other places, like living there for longer periods of time to interact more with locals.

-I'm still planning to make a drastic change in my life, but it's not that I need it now, but because I'd like to try it before I have real duties to deal with, when it'd be irresponsible for me to do so.
+At the same time I'm making micro-adjustments to test what can further be improved.
+And I'm still planning to make a drastic change at some point.
+But now it's not that I need that change, but because I'd like to try it before I have real duties to deal with, when it'd be irresponsible for me to do so.
 A chance to explore what else is out there, to gain a better understanding of others outside of our bubble.

 Is this the right choice?
-I don't actually know.
+I don't really know.
 But that's okay!
-That's part of the beauty of living life: If we made perfect decisions and had perfect lives, life would be damn boring.
+It's part of the beauty of living.
+If we made perfect decisions and had perfect lives, it'd actually be damn boring.